A note on the $(\infty,n)$-category of cobordisms: Models for (infty,n) -categories

 If $X$ is $m$-hybrid then so is $\tau_kX$ by the definition of the conditions \eqref{CSS^i} and \eqref{SC^j}.
 In particular, if $X$ is complete, then $\tau_kX$ is as well, and thus, the truncation of an $(\infty, n)$-category is an $(\infty,k)$-category.

-\begin{warning*} Truncation does not behave well with completion, i.e.~the truncation of the completion is not the completion of the truncation.
-However, we get a map in one direction.
+\begin{warning*} Truncation does not behave well with respect to completion, i.e.~the truncation of the completion is not the completion of the truncation.
+However, we get a map in one direction:

 In general, this map is not an equivalence.
-So in general one should always complete an $n$-fold Segal space before truncating it. \end{warning*}
+So in general one should always complete an $n$-fold Segal space before truncating it.
+For example, for $n=1$ and a non-complete Segal Space $X$, the truncation $\tau_1(X)=X_0$ is just the zeroth space, but the truncation of the completion will be equivalent to the underlying $\infty$-groupoid $X_1^{inv}$.
+The map in this case is given by the degeneracy map.
+In the example $X=N(G)$ from Remark \ref{rem completion}, the former is $N(G)_0 = \{*\}$ and the latter is $BG$, which are not equivalent in general. \end{warning*}

 \begin{rem} As explained above, the $k$-truncation of an $(\infty,n)$-category $X$ should be the maximal $(\infty,k)$-category contained in $X$.
 However, the image of the degeneracy

 consists exactly of the invertible $m$-morphisms for $k<m\leq n$ if and only if $X$ satisfies \eqref{CSS^i} for $k<i\leq n$.
 For example, if $X=X_\bullet$ is a ($1$-fold) Segal space then $X_0$ is the underlying $\infty$-groupoid of invertible morphisms if and only if $X$ is complete. \end{rem}